rbrummer-jhb/iamroot/ang.md

 }
 ```

 `ngClass` is a **class directive** that can be used to dynamically style element classes.
-It expects TypeScript logic:
+It expects TypeScript logic *(the first argument is a class name, enclose with `''` single quotes if it contains `-` dashes, or use camelCase)*:
 ```html
 <!-- name.component.html -->
 <p [ngClass]="{online: serverStatus === 'online'}"></p>